 I began drawing and painting at a very young age, incorporating art into my daily life.
 I grew up in the San Francisco Bay Area (where I still live) in a bi-cultural household in which I frequently travelled to India and throughout Asia.
 Consequently my art transcends borders, incorporating colors and images from both sides of the world.
 Growing up I was able to transition seamlessly from one culture to another.
 My artwork does the same – being at once expansive and personal.

 I worked in the environmental field for over sixteen years.
 Consequently, my love of nature and wild spaces also informs my work.
 Currently a fourth grade teacher, I integrate art into the classroom whenever possible.
+In addition, I am a Commission Representative on the City of Berkeley's Civic Arts Commission.
 I have a B.A. in History, a Master of Arts in American Studies (diaspora and cultural memory), and a Master of Education.
-I am currently a Commission Representative on the City of Berkeley's Civic Arts Commission.